xcube-dev/xcube/README.md

 #### Server

-To run the server on default port 8080:
+To run the server on default port 8080 using the demo configuration:

     $ xcube serve -v -c xcube/webapi/res/demo/config.yml

+To run the server using a particular data cube path and styling information for a variable:

+    $ xcube serve --styles conc_chl=(0,20,"viridis") /path/to/my/chl-cube.zarr

 Test it: